peterjmarko/llm-narrative-framework/CONTRIBUTING.md

     ```

 3.  **Install All Dependencies and Tools**:
     This single command installs everything needed for development: Python packages, dev tools, and pre-commit hooks.
-The `-d` flag includes all development dependencies.
+The `-G dev` flag installs the "dev" dependency group, which includes all development tools.
     ```bash
     pdm install -G dev
     ```